dropstream/amazon_sp_clients/README.md

 puts get_orders_response.payload # Hash with symbolized keys
 ```

-## Errors

-Every non success HTTP response will raise error.
-Please see
-`lib/amazon_sp_clients/middlewares/raise_error.rb`.

 ### Restricted operations (requesting PII data)

-All PII data like buyer name, email, shipping addr. is accessible only via separate
-requests.
-F.i. if you got order request, you need to make additional request to
-get buyer info (name and email), and yet another to get shipment address.
-Those
-PII request require RDT (restricted data token) to be acquired before making
-any further calls.
-This gem does not autodetect PII request, but you can
-add `auth_names: [:pii]` option to all such api calls:

 ```ruby
 orders_api = AmazonSpClients::SpOrdersV0::OrdersV0Api.new(session)
 addr_resp =
   orders_api.get_order_address('113-1435144-7135426', auth_names: [:pii])
 ```

-Here is a list of [restricted operations](https://github.com/amzn/selling-partner-api-docs/blob/main/guides/en-US/use-case-guides/tokens-api-use-case-guide/tokens-API-use-case-guide-2021-03-01.md#restricted-operations).

 ### Client side validation